openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	ofTriangle(500, 150, 550, 50, 600, 150);
 	ofLine(700, 50, 700, 150);

-**[need to make sure readers understand draw loop at this point]**  When we run the code, we see white shapes on a black background.
+When we run the code, we see white shapes on a black background.
 Success!
 Each time our draw function executes, three things happen.

 First, we clear the screen by drawing a solid black background using [`ofBackground(...)`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofBackground "ofBackground Documentation Page").
 The `0` represents a grayscale color where `0` is completely black and `255` is completely white.
-We'll be getting into other ways of specifying color in the next section.
+(Other ways of specifying color to come later in the chapter.)

-Second, we tell openFrameworks what color it should use when drawing using [`ofSetColor(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofSetColor "ofColor Documentation Page").
+Second, we specify what color should be used for drawing with [`ofSetColor(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofSetColor "ofColor Documentation Page").
 We can think of this code as telling openFrameworks to pull out a specific colored sharpie.
 When we draw, we will draw in that color until we specify that we want another color.

 Third, we draw our basic shapes: `ofRect(...)`, `ofCircle(...)`, `ofEllipse(...)`, `ofTriangle(...)` and `ofLine(...)`.
-With [`ofRect(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofRect "ofRect Documentation Page"), we pass in the x and y values of the top left corner as well as the rectangle width and height, all in that order.
-For [`ofCircle(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofCircle "ofCircle Documentation Page"), we pass in the x and y values of the center of the circle and the radius.
+With [`ofRect(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofRect "ofRect Documentation Page"), we pass in the x and y values of the top left corner as well as the width and height, all in that order.
+For [`ofCircle(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofCircle "ofCircle Documentation Page"), we pass in the x and y values of the center and the radius.
 With [`ofEllipse(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofEllipse "ofEllipse Documentation Page"), we pass in the x and y values of the center as well as the width and height.
-For [`ofTriangle()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofTriangle "ofTriangle Documentation Page"), we pass in the x and y positions of the three corners of the triangle.
-Finally, with [`ofLine(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofLine "ofLine Documentation Page"), we pass in the x and y coordinates of the two endpoints of our desired straight line.
+For [`ofTriangle()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofTriangle "ofTriangle Documentation Page"), we pass in the x and y positions of the three corners.
+Finally, with [`ofLine(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofLine "ofLine Documentation Page"), we pass in the x and y coordinates of the two endpoints.

 It is worth noting that these functions all have multiple ways that we can use them, so check out their documentation pages for more information.